 Wonderful World – Level: Orange (for ages 4 through 8)

 Wonderful World has seven units with a total of 28 week-long lessons.
 Three units are themed to the seasons: Autumn, Winter, and Spring.
-The other three units that can be used at any time are Spooky Things (spiders, bats, and monsters), Things That Go, Stories from Around the World, and Big Ideas (i.e., The Oceans and Space).
+The other four units, which can be used at any time, are Spooky Things (spiders, bats, and monsters), Things That Go, Stories from Around the World, and Big Ideas (i.e., the oceans and space).
 You can rearrange units to suit your school year.

-Everything is contained in one book.
-Detailed lesson plans are presented for each week with a suggested schedule in the introduction explaining what might be done each day.
+This book has detailed lesson plans for each week, and a suggested schedule in the introduction explains what might be done each day.
 Printable student activity sheets are at the back of the book.
 (Some of them need to be printed in color.)
 You are given permission to print these for children in your family, but you need to check with the publisher for licensing for use in a co-op or school.

-While most activities will be suitable for any child ages four through eight, a few activities such as those for handwriting and math will need to be tailored to the individual child.
+While most activities will be suitable for children ages four through eight, a few activities, such as those for handwriting and math, will need to be tailored to the individual child.